delacruzjardon/atlasfederation/README.md

 # Step 3
-Change the values from archive_final.py with your own information ( client, prefix and initials) and save
+Change the values from archive_final.py and archive_final_2.py with your own information ( client, prefix and initials) and save

 # Step 4
-Run archive_final.py  ( python3 archive_final.py )
+Run archive_final.py  ( python3 archive_final.py ) and archive_final_2.py